FidelElie/FiDev/apps/home/src/content/music/2018-02-11/kali-uchis-after-the-storm-feat-tyler-the-creator-bootsy-collins.md

 type: TRACK
 date: '2018-02-11T00:00:00.000Z'
 ---
-Don't have much to say about this song, really like Kali Uchis' vocals, Tyler raps as per usual and Bootsy Collins is himself, no complaints here.
+Don't have much to say about this song, really like Kali's vocals, Tyler's raps as per usual and Bootsy Collins is himself, no complaints here.
 And don't let the haphazard description deter you from listening, I really do like the song it is just put together really well, give it a listen and see what you think.